M0nsieurChat/lizardfs-flexvolume/README.md

 Then proceed to restart the Kubelet service

-Obviously you'd need to have a functional running LizardFS cluster reachable.
+Obviously you'd need to have a functional running LizardFS cluster reachable by the Kubernetes minions.

 If you'd want to use the provided YML example files in order to test the feature :
 ```bash